Jkachoura/CMMT-EtherCAT/README.md

 ### Guide

-**Note** Ensure that when using an MP servodrive, the fieldbus configuration is set to EtherCAT.
+**Note** Ensure that when using a MP servodrive, the fieldbus configuration is set to EtherCAT.
 This can be achieved by establishing a connection between your servodrive and the Festo Automation Suite.
 For detailed instructions, please consult the specific servodrive's user guide.

 1. Clone the repository
 ```bash